timmywil/timmywil.com/content/blog/Automate-React-Native-Deployment-Part-2/index.md

 > copy(JSON.stringify(o))
 ```

-That will remove newlines and give you a nice, single-line string for Circle CI (and your own environment for testing).
+That will remove newlines and give you a nice, single-line string for CI (and local environments for testing).
+Circle CI does not strictly require this, but I've found it useful for other CIs and for adding environment variables to my own `.bash_profile`.
 After pasting, add this reference to your Circle `config.yml`:

 ```yml
 references: